glorat/gotbot/README.md

 $ node lib/index.js
 ```
 If you have daemontools installed, you can also do `supervise .` to run the node apps.
 You can use cron to schedule `gotcron` to be run at an appropriate interval

+## Docker support

+A DockerHub image is available to be pulled at [glorat/gotbot](https://hub.docker.com/r/glorat/gotbot).
+For this image to work you will need

+- To mount a persistent volume at /usr/src/gotbot/data
+- Copy a password.js in there (see test-data/ for a sample)
+- You'll need to pre-run ./gotcron before the main CMD can be executed

+Obviously, this is very fiddly so it's best to get a bash shell up against the container to set everything up before running the container normally.
+Patches welcome to bundle all the pre-checks into the run script so it Just Works

 ## License